In the beginning were printed books.

 - Accessible everywhere: EBook readers can easily access an eBook anytime and anywhere.
 It is therefore convenient for people on the go.
 Hence, students and employees can go through their learning material either at home or while travelling.

-Some eReaders come with the option of offline accessibility, allowing people to use it even when there’s no internet connection.
+Some eReaders come with the option of offline accessibility.
+This allows people to use it even when there’s no internet connection.

 - Available on multiple devices: How do you read this article?
 Whether you have a computer, a smartphone or a laptop, it makes no difference.
 You do not necessarily have to buy an eBook reader to enjoy some eBooks, but use whatever you have around.